-While this report highlights a minority of people denying human impact, scientists say climate impacts could hit much harder and sooner than previously predicted.
+While this report highlights a minority of climate change deniers, scientists say climate impacts could hit much harder and sooner than previously predicted.
 A new United Nations report shows a record level of greenhouse gases in the atmosphere and the organization is calling for more radical action on solutions.

 The survey shows it’s not too late to combat climate change – but also that drastic action is needed.